[?] Subscribe To This Site

 Installing Laminate Flooring on Stairs is More Detailed Than Installing the Floor

 You don't typically see quarter round on stairs to hide gaps.
-Free Flooring Samples If someone tells you that's how they do it, just say thanks but no thanks.
+If someone tells you how they do it, just say thanks but no thanks.
 Many do it yourselfers may not want to take on this task.
 But for the ones that want to, I am going to describe in detail how to install laminate flooring and hardwood on stairs.
 What I am describing here is installing laminate or hardwood flooring on the stairs.
 This is not the same as installing solid stair treads.
-This can also apply to a step down like a sunken living room.
+Living room with sunken living room.

 The key when installing laminate on stairs is to take your time.
 Your objective is to get all the pieces cut to the right length, so they fit tight on both sides.
 Here is an example of a bad laminate installation on stairs.
 The other important factor is to get your stair noses level.
 This requires a lot of attention when cutting the risers as they support the stair nose.
 Here I describe how to install laminate or hardwood on a straight flight of stairs that may even have a landing.
 Here is my method for installing laminate on angled stairs.